changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 2 - RFP Generation/README.md

     RFP Generation Agent
     ```

-  - **Description:** This describes what tasks the agent will be performing, this will be useful when we are building a multi agentic solution when agents needs to discover suitable agents based on the task in hand.
+  - **Description:** This describes what tasks the agent will be performing, this will be useful when we are building a multi agentic solution when agents need to discover suitable agents based on the task in hand.
     ```
     This agent is used to ask suitable questions to the user and generate an RFP document for LiDAR used on low-orbit satellites
     ```